zauberzeug/field_friend/docs/getting_started.md

 3. Now you can run the program <br> `python3 main.py`

 In both cases, this will open the user interface of a simulated robot in your browser (if not browse to [http://localhost/](http://localhost/)).
-If you change some code, the simulation will automatically reload.
+The simulation will automatically hot reload upon code changes.
 The Field Friend code is based on [RoSys](https://rosys.io) which itself uses [NiceGUI](https://nicegui.io), both having a very gentle learning curve and are designed to boost your rapid development and testing.